-Are you interested in exploring yoga more fully but not necessarily in becoming a yoga teacher?
-Teacher training is for current and future teachers as well as for those who simply want to go further along the yogic path.
 Through the practice of teaching you’ll learn to communicate, to know yourself, and to cultivate clarity and appreciation for the world we live in.
-You'll use your own experiences on and off the mat, practicing with the inherent wisdom of success and adversity to learn how to be helpful to others.
+You'll use your own experiences on and off the mat, practicing with the inherent wisdom of success and adversity to serve and help others

-- Dive deep into consistent study of asana, pranayama and meditation, developingskill and awareness in your own practice.
+- Go deep with a consistent study of asana, pranayama, and meditation to further your skill and awareness in your own practice.

-- Discover how yogic and Buddhist teachings are relevant to you today, and how delving into these ancient practices can create deep personal transformation.
+- Discover how yogic teachings and philosophy are relevant to you today, and how delving into these ancient practices can create deep personal transformation.

 - Learn the foundations of anatomy specific to yoga practice.